 Covers Always Lie: Where the Sidewalk Ends has a cover drawing with two children and a dog peering over the edge of the earth.
 It is from a poem in the book called "The Edge of the World."
 There is, however, a poem called "Where the Sidewalk Ends" is about the grassy spot between the sidewalk and the street, and has no illustration in the book.

-The poem "Fear (Barnabas Browning)," where the titular character is so afraid of drowning that he refuses to leave his room.
+The poem "Fear (Barnabas Browning)," where the title character is so afraid of drowning that he refuses to leave his room.
 He dies by literally crying an ocean and drowning in his own tears.

 The poem "Ladies First," in which Pamela Purse is always using the title excuse for her selfishness.
 When the group gets caught by cannibals and are about to be eaten by the king, she still goes, "Ladies first!"

-In the poem "Lester", the titular character gets Three Wishes.
+In the poem "Lester", the title character gets Three Wishes.
 He turns out to have some levels of smartassery, as he starts spending his wishes on more wishes.
 Somehow he dies at the end, leaving behind a now gigantic pile of wishes unused.

 Killer Rabbit: "Sybil The Magician's Last Show."
 The eponymous magician can't be bothered to buy food for her rabbit, so when she goes to pull him out of her hat one night, he pulls her into the hat and eats her.

 Multiple Endings: The poem "Hippo's Hope" concerns a hippopotamus who attempts to fly off a mountain and has three different endings: Happy (the hippo succeeds and soars off into the clouds); Unhappy (the hippo fails and plummets down the mountain breaking all his bones); and Chicken (the hippo turns around and goes home to have cookies and tea).